AndrewJBateman/angular-material-portfolio/README.md

 ## :books: Sections info

-**Navbars:** Top/side navbars with page routing and working links to my CV, Github and LinkedIn profiles.
-Login nav-link only shown when on blog page.
-Not needed on side menu.
+**Navbars:** Top/side navbars with page routing with links to Github & LinkedIn.

 **Home:** Includes a Http service to fetch my repo details from the github API.
 Angular Material cards used to display data, using data-binding from an array of 'areas' based on an Area model.

 **Projects:** fxFlex layout with cards to display project data using data-binding from an array of projects based on a Project model.
 Cards are sized so up to 4 will show on a row before wrapping to the next line.

-**Project-Detail:** Navigates to project detail page from project page link. pages featured with images shown max 2 per line.
-Image sized to 16:9 ratio.
-Top card includes buttons to navigate back or to see code/app.

-* PC app: Image size used: 892 x 502 to give 16:9 when 3 images in a row.
-* mobile app: Image size used: 1066 x 600 (containes 3 x 9:16 images) to give 16:9 when 3 images in a row.

 **Skills:** fxFlex layout with cards to display project data using data-binding from an array of skills based on a Skill model.
 Cards are sized so up to 4 will show on a row before wrapping to the next line.